mkabakovitch/mkabakovitch.github.io/cap.md

 ## How to use custom routes

 Sometimes the default route created for a service can be not very nice, e.g. if the label (a segment delimited by `.`) in the name composed by MTA deployer `[org-name]-[space-name]-[module-name].cfapps.[region].hana.omdemand.com` is longer than 63 characters.
 In this case the name will be truncated and appended with a string guaranteeing uniqueness of the resulting URL.
-The solution (even [recommended by SAP](https://help.sap.com/docs/btp/sap-business-technology-platform/mta-routes#n1t)) is to specify the name explicitly in the MTA descriptor (`mta.yaml` file):
+The solution is to specify the name explicitly in the MTA descriptor (`mta.yaml` file):

 Instead of using `${default-url}` for `srv-url`, which is added by default: